 for $i=1,...,N$.
 Applying the mean derivatives in (20), using that $\mathbf{b}_{i}=\mathbf{v}_{i}+\mathbf{u}_{i}$ and $\mathbf{b}_{i*}=\mathbf{v}_{i}-\mathbf{u}_{i}$, and replacing $q(t)$ with $q$ in the functions on both sides, straightforward manipulations show that (20) turns into

 Using (10) and (12), integrating both sides of (22), and setting the arbitrary integration constants equal to zero, we then obtain the \emph{N}-particle quantum Hamilton-Jacobi equation

-which describes the sum total energy field over the \emph{N} statistical ensembles, and, upon evaluation at $q=q(t),$ the sum total energy of the actual particles along their actual mean trajectories.
+which describes the total energy of the possible mean trajectories of the \emph{zbw} particles, and, upon evaluation at $q=q(t),$ the total energy of the actual particles along their mean trajectories.
 So (11) and (23) together define the \emph{N}-particle HJM equations.

 Note that, as a consequence of the non-separability of $\Phi_{c}^{int}(\mathbf{q}_{i},\mathbf{q}_{j})$, we will not be able to write (23) as a sum of total energies for each particle (unless the particles are sufficiently spatially separated from each other that we can effectively neglect this interaction term), which means $S(q,t)\neq\sum_{i=1}^{N}S_{i}(\mathbf{q}_{i},t)$.
-Indeed, as a consequence of this non-separability, we can now see from the coupling of (11) and (23) that $R$ (and hence $U$) will also be non-factorizable since its evolution depends on $\nabla_{i}S$ through (11).
+Indeed, as a consequence of this non-separability, we can now see from the coupling of (11) and (23) that $R$ (and hence $U$) will also be non-separable since its evolution depends on $\nabla_{i}S$ through (11).
 We can make this more explicit by writing the general solutions, $S$ and $R$, to (23) and the differentiated form of (11), respectively.
-For (23), the general solution takes the form \begin{lyxcode}
+For (23), the general solution takes the form